-The Student Safe Travel Committee (SSTC) shall review proposals for University sponsored travel involving students when a U.S State Department Travel Warning or Alert exists for the country or region of proposed travel, or when the student, academic advisor/faculty mentor, department chair, or any University officer shall request a review.
+The Student Safe Travel Committee (SSTC) shall review proposals for University sponsored travel involving students when a U.S State Department Travel Advisory exists for the country or region of proposed travel, or when the student, academic advisor/faculty mentor, department chair, or any University officer shall request a review.
 In reviewing travel proposals, it is the responsibility of the proposer to indicate where unusual safety risks may exist, and seek SSTC approval well in advance of University or external deadlines.
 The SSTC shall review travel proposals taking account of factors including but not limited to some or all of the following:

 - The proposer’s description of academic/research program, number of faculty and students traveling, travel itinerary, and contact information;

 - The proposer’s statement of risks as they understand them, along with steps that will be taken to educate travelers about these and mitigate risks to ensure safe travel;

 - The proposer’s fluency in the local language(s) of the travel site;